ci4rail/docs/docs/user-docs/_edge-solutions/moducop/quick-start-guide/connect-to-internet/wifi.md

 Attach Wifi antenna to ModuCop's antenna connectors labelled `WLAN1` and `WLAN2`.
 One antenna is enough, a second antenna can improve Wifi quality.

+However, when using only one antenna, please [configure it]({{ '/edge-solutions/moducop/yocto-bsp-manual/networkinterfaces/#antenna-configuration' | relative_url }}) for optimal results.

 # Step 2: Scan for Wifi Access Points